ruwenda/ResNet-based-Bio-acoustics-Presence-Detection-Technology-of-Hainan-Gibbon-Calls/README.md

 if you just want to use our pre-training model to get a detect of Hainan gibbon, please follow this:
 step1: fill you own 8 hours wav files in 'Data/Raw_Data/Test'.
 step2: run the script evaluation.py in "evaluation" folder.
-you will get the excel file in "BPDnet_Result", that can tell you which ten seconds are there have Hai nan gibbon call.
+you will get the excel file in "BPDnet_Result", that can tell you which ten seconds are there have Hainan gibbon call.

 ## BPDnet structure
 ![image](https://github.com/ruwenda/ResNet-based-Bio-acoustics-Presence-Detection-Technology-of-Hainan-Gibbon-Calls/blob/master/pict/network1.png)